Annotated Ethereum Roadmap

 • History Expiry — Reduces storage requirements, sync time and code complexity by letting old history expire

-• State expiry – Fix the whole “pay once, have your data stored forever” problem regarding the state
+• State expiry – Fix the whole “pay once, have your data stored forever by everyone” problem regarding the state

 • The idea is to automatically expire unused portions of the state and only keeping a verkle tree root that users can use to revive expired state should they need it